Working to build a better, more equitable Center and community

 Understanding community needs was crucial to guiding our efforts, and we were fortunate to have volunteers on the task force with deep experience, knowledge, and commitment of the issues.
 Juandiego Wade chaired the group, and he was joined by Kaki Dimock, Don Gathers, Dr. Ebony Hilton, Enid B. Krieger, Deidra Massie, Siri Russell, and Christine Thalwitz.

-At a meeting on March 22, the RETF presented its recommendations in a report to the Board.
-A key component is the formation of a Board-level special committee to draft an equity action plan that will prioritize three focus areas: Organizational Commitment, Leadership & Governance; Organizational Climate, Culture & Communications; and Community Collaboration.
-This special committee will be comprised of board, staff, Center, and community members.
+With input from multiple stakeholders, RETF members identified key issues on which The Center, within the scope of its mission, should focus its resources and, in March 2021, presented its recommendations in a report to the Board.
+A key component was the formation of a Board-level special committee to draft an equity action plan that will prioritize three focus areas: Organizational Commitment, Leadership & Governance; Organizational Climate, Culture & Communications; and Community Collaboration.
+The equity action plan will inform the strategic plan currently under development.